 - More modern: Is somewhat more recent (announced 10 months after the E-M5 II).

-Reasons to prefer the Olympus OM-D E-M5 Mark II:
+Arguments in favor of the Olympus OM-D E-M5 Mark II:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.